-In this article, I’ll walk you through the step-by-step process of creating your own router sled for flattening slabs and cutting boards.
-As for the material, I’ll be using plywood and MDF.
-Let’s get started and turn those uneven surfaces into smooth perfection! 😉
+In this article, I’ll walk you through the step-by-step process of building your own router sled for flattening slabs and cutting boards.
+Let’s get started and turn those uneven surfaces into smooth, flat results.

 DIY Router Sled for Flattening Slabs